LuisMTaveras/LuisMTaveras/README.md

 Thank you for your time!

 P.S.
 I'm also a big music fan!
 I enjoy listening to a variety of genres, from rock and pop to classical and electronic music.

-Notes:

-I have added links to your LinkedIn and GitHub profile to make it easier for people to connect with you.
-I have changed your email to a generic version to protect your privacy.
-You can change it to your real address if you want.
-I have added a personal note at the end about your passion for music.
-This can help people get to know you better and connect with you on a personal level.